43 Signs of mental health problems at work and how to respond

 Warning signs of a mental health condition

 Different mental health conditions will have their own warning signs, but here are some common ones to look for in your employees.
 Also, keep in mind that an employee going through a difficult time may also exhibit some of these symptoms and may not have a true mental health disorder.
-Either way, it’s important to pay attention to your employees’ mental well-being at all times.
+Either way, paying attention to your employees’ mental well-being is essential.

 Sleep/Energy